 What does it mean to have God be our vision as we face suffering and death?

 We have seen how the specter of suffering and death influences and even determines what we do in every area of life.
 The greatest king in the Babylonian pantheon, Gilgamesh, was obsessed by his fear of the grave.
 Though we usually succeed in putting it out of our minds, so are we.
-Why shouldn’t we be, since death makes a mockery of every attempt to find meaning and fulfillment in life?
-Even more than birth, death is the supreme fact in human existence, because to never have existed on earth is far less terrifying to mortal man than to face the imminent reality of ceasing to exist.
+Why shouldn’t we be, since death makes a mockery of every attempt to find meaning and fulfillment?
+Even more than birth, death is the supreme fact in human existence, because to never have existed on earth is far less terrifying to mortal man than to face the perceived and imminent possibility of ceasing to exist.

 Against this ghastly reality, how can man face suffering and death?
 For most of our lives, we try to ignore it.
 In generations past death usually occurred at home and affected all age groups, often without warning.
 An accident or infection would snuff out the flame of the youngest and healthiest, and even the joy of childbirth held mortal peril.
 Death could not be ignored.
 In the developed world today, people die in hospitals rather than at home, and we convince ourselves that the specter of the grave can be held at bay.